 7 Mouth-Watering Fresh Fruit Dessert Recipes You Must Make Now

-From fresh berries to juicy peaches, tart plums, and creamy figs, the addition of fruit in dessert instantly elevates its flavor and texture profile.
+From fresh berries to juicy peaches, tart plums and creamy figs, the addition of fruit in dessert instantly elevates its flavour and texture profile.
 So, we've rounded up the very best dessert recipes that are bursting with fresh fruit, perfect for enjoying during the warmer months (although, we must admit they're equally delectable in winter, too).
 And remember, fruit dishes don't need to be restricted to after-dinner indulgences — these are perfect for enjoying at breakfast, brunch or to help you through that 3pm slump.

-What we love most about these desserts its that they're adaptable to whatever fruit is in season — swap strawberries for mango or kiwi, pears for apples, plums for cherries, and so forth.
+What we love most about these desserts its that they're adaptable to whatever fruit is in season — swap strawberries for mango or kiwi, pears for apples, plums for cherries and so forth.
 Plus, it's a great way to use up that pint of berries before it goes bad.
-Get creative and whatever fruits you decide on, you'll be left with a naturally sweet and flavorsome dish that'll be sure to brighten up anyone's day.
+Get creative and whatever fruits you decide on, you'll be left with a naturally sweet and flavoursome dish that'll be sure to brighten up anyone's day.

 7 Fresh Fruit Dessert Recipes That Are Perfect For the Warmer Months

 Neither a galette nor pie, the crostata is a rustic free-form tart, which is known for its beautiful crisp and buttery pastry.
 The base of this recipe by Lia Townsend is rooted in a recipe from Cook Beautiful by Athena Calderone, which "has been lovingly adapted over many iterations of making it through the seasons."